Nathaniel-Haines/Reliability_2020/README.md

 ## Necessary Software Installations

+NOTE: the `renv` project was all run with R 4.3.3.

 First, you will need to ensure that Stan and cmdstanr are properly downloaded and installed.
 You can find a guide on installing these here: https://mc-stan.org/cmdstanr/.

 After checking that `cmdstanr` is installed properly, ensure that `renv` has properly boostrapped and installed all packages without error.
 This should be done automatically when loading the R project, so you just need to check that no errors were encountered during install.